 We found that the number of elements on a page was the greatest predictor of conversions.
 And when we looked at entire sessions, pages that had more images and other elements led to fewer conversions.
 The culprit might be the cumulative performance impact of all those page elements.

 Takeaway: As a site owner, you can tackle this problem by setting performance budgets for pages.
 This means, for example, you could decide you want your site to load within three seconds (the "budget" of each page).
 Using that benchmark, you can cull unnecessary page elements that cause the load time to exceed that limit.
-You can also audit and monitor all the third-party scripts on your site that affect your mobile page speed.
+You can also audit and monitor all the third-party scripts on your site that affect load times.

 2. The number of images.
 In our research, we found that the number of images on a page was the second greatest predictor of conversions.
 Consider this: On a typical retail page, graphic elements such as favicons, logos, and product images can easily comprise up to two-thirds (in other words, hundreds of kilobytes) of a page's total weight.
 The result: cumulatively slow page loads throughout a session.
 In fact, we found sessions that converted users had 38% fewer images than sessions that didn't convert.